This article is probably the best article available to explain client acquisition in B2B in China, using top digital Marketing strategies.

 - For B2B, KOLs are industry thought leaders such as doctors, award recipients, well known public speakers – these are the KOLs that are going to bring value to your brand, and likely be less expensive.

 PR is a powerful form of communication in B2B

 Public Relations is one of the most cost-efficient forms of communication used to develop the image and reputation of a company, a product, or a brand in China.

 However, you have to be conscious of a number of factors before you start engaging in PR activities in this country:

 - The government strictly controls press agencies, newspapers, and news portals.
 The state’s censorship policy severely limits what can be reported and how it is reported.

 - The majority of newspapers seek to make a profit.
 Therefore, they are highly interested in stories that can encourage sales.

-- Chinese journalists donot have the same ethic as the western journalists.
+- Chinese journalists do not have the same ethic as western journalists.
 They cannot be so straightforwardly critical.
-Seeking to report ‘the truth’ is second priority compared to promoting the official state’s perspectives.
+Seeking to report ‘the truth’ is a second priority compared to promoting the official state’s perspectives.